 Tributes to Thomas Wikman

-I was very young when I joined the MOB Chorus.
+Because of you, I was able to meet and perform with so many excellent vocal and instrumental musicians.
+To sing with you all was like having a lesson in musical excellence.I was very young when I joined the MOB Chorus.
 Tom brought out a specific sound and rhythmic innovation in our ensemble that no one else was doing.
 He had a deep knowledge and appreciation for early music.
 He was quite revolutionary in his approach and instilled great drama and excitement in his performances.
 His adherence to language was also a distinctive hallmark of his concerts.
 He insisted on using native-speaking language coaches and was meticulous about pronunciation.
 He was truly unique.
 He did things in his own way.
 I will miss him greatly.

 Tom Wikman is directly responsible for us becoming "Barbara and Charlie."
 He began using us with MOB in 1975, and shortly after, began to feature us in many concerts, organ/trumpet recitals and tours including Boston, New York and Italy, where we performed at the Basilica S.Maria Gloriosa dei Frari, where Monteverdi is buried.
 Tom’s vision and leader as founder and conductor of MOB has lasted all these years.
 It was magic from the very beginning and we have never performed any MOB concert that wasn’t a proud and fulfilling success to us.
 Tom’s encouragement and support and the success of our concerts solidified our desire to work together, leading to us leave our orchestras and begin the Butler-Geyer Trumpet Studio at the Eastman School of Music, Northwestern University, and Rice University.
 Tom and his wife Andrea became our Chicago family, and along with Dick and Judy Mintel, we spent many holidays and vacations together as best friends.
 Tom is the finest musician I know, the best organist I have ever heard, and is simply irreplaceable in our world.
 We love you Tom, thank you for everything.

-—Barbara Butler & Charlie Geyer
+—Barbara Butler & Charlie Geyer, trumpets

 Very few current members of MoB will remember me (with the exception of Jan Jarvis.)
 I sang with Tom in the choir of the Church of St. Paul and the Redeemer, and then with MoB from its inception until I left Chicago for New York in 1981.
 Tom was my voice teacher and conductor, an enormous influence on my musical life and development.
 We were neighbours in Hyde Park.
-MoB was all encompassing for many of us, certainly for me, and our lives revolved around it, with Tom at the centre.
+MoB was all-encompassing for many of us, certainly for me, and our lives revolved around it, with Tom at the centre.
 A very sad loss.
 I live in the United Kingdom, so I won’t be able to mark his passing in person, but I join in sending my condolences to all who knew him.

 —Jan Lohs